KoelLabs/.github/profile/README.md

 Application code and prompts will be open-sourced under the [FSL-1.1-Apache-2.0](https://fsl.software/)

 Model weights and training code will be open-sourced under the [CreativeML Open RAIL-M](https://huggingface.co/spaces/CompVis/stable-diffusion-license)

+### A Mozilla Builders Project
+- We are excited to participate in the [2024 cohort](https://future.mozilla.org/builders/2024_cohort/) of the Mozilla Builders Accelerator.

 ### Repositories
 - Machine Learning models and pipelines: [Link](https://github.com/KoelLabs/ML)